NYC Computer Crimes Attorney

 Our computer crimes defense lawyers represented a number of employees and former employees accused by their employers of misusing work computers for profit or revenge.
-In jurisdictions that have broad interpretation of the meaning of “unauthorized” use, many types of regular business activities may be potentially criminal.
-If you are an employee accused of unauthorized use of a work computer, you need a attorney who understands the CFAA related case law.
+In jurisdictions that have a broad interpretation of the meaning of “unauthorized” use, many types of regular business activities may be potentially criminal.
+If you are an employee accused of unauthorized use of a work computer, you need a cyber crime defense attorney who understands the CFAA related case law.

-Penalties for CFAA violations.
+Penalties for CFAA Violations

-Can You Be Deported For Computer Crimes?
+Can You Be Deported For Cyber Crimes?

 Cyberterrorism is an act of terror perpetrated by a computer.
 Making threatening and terroristic communications online would be a good example.
 Another example of cyberterrorism is hacking conducted in order to cause fear, panic, or in perpetration of violent crimes.

-New York Computer Crimes
+New York Cyber Offenses

-Hiring a Cyber Crime Defense lawyer
+Hiring a Cyber Crime Defense Attorney